Adobe-CEP/Samples/PProPanel/ReadMe.md

 ---
 ### 1. Install these

 * [Creative Cloud](http://creative.adobe.com).
-Use the Creative Cloud application to install the applications with which you'll be developing and testing, as well as ExtendScript Toolkit (available under 'previous versions').
+Use the Creative Cloud application to install Premiere Pro CC and other Adobe applications with which you'll be developing and testing, as well as ExtendScript Toolkit (available under 'previous versions').

 * The [PProPanel](https://github.com/Adobe-CEP/Samples/tree/master/PProPanel)  sample project.

-* The [ZXPSignCmd](https://github.com/Adobe-CEP/CEP-Resources/tree/master/ZXPSignCMD/3.0.19) signing utility creates signed .zxp bundles for Add-Ons or direct distribution.
+* The [ZXPSignCmd](https://github.com/Adobe-CEP/CEP-Resources/tree/master/ZXPSignCMD/4.0.7) signing utility creates signed .zxp bundles for Add-Ons or direct distribution.

 ### 2. Configure the environment
-Put PPro panel (or your own panel) here, to have Premiere Pro load it:
+Put the PProPanel directory (or your own panel) into this directory, to have Premiere Pro load it:

-Windows: 	`C:\Program Files (x86)\Common Files\Adobe\CEP\extensions\PanelDir`
+Windows: 	`C:\Program Files (x86)\Common Files\Adobe\CEP\extensions`

-Mac:		`/Library/Application Support/Adobe/CEP/extensions/PanelDir`
+Mac:		`/Library/Application Support/Adobe/CEP/extensions`

 Tell Premiere Pro to load unsigned panels.